compomics/searchgui/README.md

  * **Linux and Mac OSX File Permissions** - On Linux and Mac OSX you may have to edit the permissions for the executable files in order for SearchGUI to work.
 Allow execution for all users.

  * **32 bits vs 64 bits** - Please make sure that your using versions of the search engines that are compatible with your OS.
-Note that the latest releases of OMSSA are only available in 64 bits versions.
-For older versions of OMSSA see the [OMSSA archive](ftp://ftp.ncbi.nlm.nih.gov/pub/lewisg/omssa).
-However, it is always recommended to use the latest version if possible.
-Also note that OMSSA versions up until version 2.1.9 does not support precursor mass tolerance in ppm.

  * **Xlib/X11 errorrs** - When running the command lines on systems without a grahpical user interface you may get errors related to X11.
 If that happens try adding `-Djava.awt.headless=true` to the command line.

  * **Problem Not Solved?
 Or Problem Not List?** - Contact the developers of SearchGUI by setting up an [issue](https://github.com/compomics/searchgui/issues) describing the problem.
 If the issue is related to the installation of the search engines, please contact the search engine developers directly.